 When the temperature is optimum one may have to manage the temperature more carefully because the external temperature adds to the internal temperature of the grill.
 If the temperature were to be in the 30's, and yes people BBQ in the 30's one might expect their barbecue to cook for a longer period as the external temperature and moisture in the air can act to retard the cooking process.
 So, a 2-1/2 hour chicken might take 3 hours or more if the temperatures are not properly managed.

 We've put together a few great methods we use to manage the vents.
 I hope you read through this post and gather up all the nice bits that will help you become a better barbecuer.

 Let’s first start with a target meal to establish the desired cooking temperature.
 We've decided that we'll be grilling smoked baby back ribs that are using our best bbq rubs.
-In fact we'll be using our Tri-Tip, Steak and Rib Dry Rub.
+In fact we'll be using our Tri-Tip, Steak and Rib rub.

-For further consideration here are some nice testimonial thoughts a couple of customers had about our Tri-Tip, Steak and Rib Dry Rub for Ribs.
+For further consideration here are some nice testimonial comments from a couple of customers who had our Tri-Tip, Steak and Rib Dry Rub for Ribs.

 Eddie R. wrote : "This is a great dry rub.
 I'm using on my venison and rabbit.
 Nicely done".

 P Michaels wrote: "Fantastic Tri-Tip barbecue rub.
 My friends now know where to get this great rub.
 Thanks for the great recipes."